OdenTech/terraform-provider-clearblade/README.md

-# Clearblade Terraform Provider
+# ClearBlade Terraform provider

-A modern (protocol 6) Terraform provider for the Clearblade IoT Core service (work-in-progress).
+A modern (protocol 6) Terraform provider for the ClearBlade IoT Core service (work-in-progress)

 ## `Development status`

-This Terraform provider code for the Clearblade IoT Core service is currently in Preview.
+This Terraform provider code for the ClearBlade IoT Core service is currently in preview.

 ## Getting started

-Add this provider in your terraform configuration block:
+Add this provider to your Terraform configuration block:

 ```terraform
 terraform {